chaitanyamalaviya/NeuralFactorGraph/README.md

 ```

-You can run unit tests for belief propagation with the argument `--unit_test`.

 The transitions and pairwise factors can be turned off with the `--no_transitions` and `--no_pairwise` arguments.

+You can run evaluation with the argument `--test` and visualize the learnt parameter matrices with the `--visualize` argument.

 ### Data